Skip to content

 Click to view the index to this collection:

-The Pittsburgh Artists Information File
+Pittsburgh Artists Information File

 This file consists of index cards listing names of over 2500 visual artists who have some connection to the Pittsburgh area, whether they were born or worked in the region.
-With coverage ranging from 1930-2000, the cards refer to entries in catalogs, local directories, citations in one of the Library’s reference resources or to a supplemental folder.
+With coverage ranging from 1930-2000, the cards refer to entries in catalogs, local directories, citations in one of the Library’s reference resources or to supplemental folders.
 These folders contain newspaper and magazine clippings, opening event announcements, exhibition catalogs, obituaries and other ephemera.

 Click to view the index to this collection:

-The Pittsburgh Architects Information File
+Pittsburgh Architects Information File

 This file consists of index cards with the names of over 1000 architects and firms with some connection to Pittsburgh.
-With coverage ranging from about 1930-2000, the cards point to specific information on an architect or company mentioned in the Library’s reference resources, local directories, catalogs, or folders containing newspaper and magazine clippings and other ephemera.
+With coverage ranging from about 1930-2000, the cards point to specific information on an architect or company mentioned in the Library’s reference resources, local directories, catalogs, or to folders containing newspaper and magazine clippings and other ephemera.
 This is not an index of architects currently working in the Pittsburgh area, but this information is also available at the library.

 Click to view the index to this collection:

-The Pittsburgh Architecture Information File
+Pittsburgh Architecture Information File

 This file consists of index cards containing information about specific buildings, architectural styles, areas, building types, houses, and other structures built in the Pittsburgh region during the 20th Century.
-The index cards refer to journal articles, citations in books, the architect or designer, or folders containing newspaper and magazine clippings and other ephemera.
+The index cards refer to journal articles, citations in books, the architect or designer, or to folders containing newspaper and magazine clippings and other ephemera.
 Carnegie Library art librarians collected these documents before the development of the internet.
 This file includes rare and unique items not easily found in other places.

 Click to view the index to this collection:

-The Associated Artists of Pittsburgh Collection
+Associated Artists of Pittsburgh Collection

 Bernd Collection of Architecture